kanata-kan/store-management-system/docs/phases/phase-7/task-7.12-alerts-management.md

   - [x] All labels and helper texts are in French
   - [x] No business logic or direct DB access in React components
   - [x] No console errors in browser
+  - [x] No hydration errors
+  - [x] No horizontal scroll issues
   - [x] No new linter errors introduced
   - [x] Visual design matches other Phase 7 management pages
   - [x] Empty state displays correctly when no alerts exist
+  - [x] Responsive design works on mobile, tablet, and desktop

 ---